weltling/parle/README.md

 Parle provides lexing and parsing facilities for PHP
 =============================================
 Lexing and parsing is used widely in the PHP core and extensions.
-Usually such a functionality is packed into a PHP extension written in C/C++ and depends on tools like [re2c](http://re2c.org/), [Bison](http://www.gnu.org/software/bison/) or [LEMON](http://www.hwaci.com/sw/lemon/).
+Usually such a functionality is packed into a PHP extension written in C/C++ and depends on tools like [flex](http://flex.sourceforge.net/), [re2c](http://re2c.org/), [Bison](http://www.gnu.org/software/bison/), [LEMON](http://www.hwaci.com/sw/lemon/) or similar.
 With Parle, it is possible to implement lexing and parsing in PHP while relying on features and principles of the parser/lexer generator tools.
 The Lexer and Parser classes are there in the Parle namespace.
 The implementation bases on the work of [Ben Hanson](http://www.benhanson.net/)

 - https://github.com/BenHanson/lexertl14